mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 }
 ```

 You can use properties to only set or get data.
-For example you can write a property that get the color saturation:
+For example, you can write a property that get the color saturation:

 ```C#
     // Property